Q: Does Castledown offer titles in hardcover, paperback, and e-book?

 Q: Do I need to have sufficient sales of hardcover books before Castledown will publish paperback editions?

 A: Many publishers release hardcover editions first and will not print paperback until a certain number of copies have been sold, mostly to libraries.
 We disagree completely with this method, especially given that hardcovers are very expensive.
 There is often an enormous mark-up on hardcover that is very lucrative for publishers, and we will not use that method to boost income.
-If we do release a hardcover edition, we will do so at as reasonable a cost as possible, and only as an addition to other formats.
+If we do release a hardcover edition, we will do so at as reasonable a cost as possible, and only as an addition to other formats, usually at the request of the authors.

 Q: Where will people be able to purchase my book when it is published?